Sack of Manfredonia: Background and prelude

 The Ottomans decided to attack an Italian coastal settlement in retaliation for Spanish and Hospitaller attacks including the Sousse expedition.
 Some sources claim that Brindisi was selected as the initial target, but after the fleet was spotted by sentries they revised their plans and headed to Manfredonia, a prosperous city and port in the Capitanata which had a population of around 2,400 people.
-It was fortified with a series of defensive walls and a castle, and almost a century earlier in 1528 it had successfully resisted a siege by a French army led by Odet de Foix, Viscount of Lautrec during the War of the League of Cognac.
+It was fortified with a series of defensive walls and a castle, and it had successfully resisted a siege by a French army led by Odet de Foix, Viscount of Lautrec during the War of the League of Cognac almost a century earlier in 1528.
 By the eve of the Ottoman attack, the city's defences had been neglected and Pedro Téllez-Girón, 3rd Duke of Osuna who had been Viceroy of Naples until June 1620, had deprived it of artillery pieces which were instead used to arm the Neapolitan navy.
 The civil authorities lacked an adequate supply of gunpowder, weaponry and ammunition, and at the time of the attack it also lacked manpower as many residents were away for the harvest and some others were sick.